-- Quiz 1: February 20 (Tuesday) during class time. - Quiz 2: April 16 (Tuesday) during class time. - Both guizzes will be in person in the classroom. - You must complete the quizzes yourself, without any external help or communication.
-See more details below under "Academic integrity". - The quizzes are open book/notes/computer.
+- The midterm exam will be on February 22 (Thursday) during class time. - The final exam will be on April 29 (Monday), 8:00 am 9:45 am. - Both exams will be in person in the classroom. - You must complete the midterm and final exams yourself, without any external help or communication.
+See more details below under "Academic integrity". - Both exams will be comprehensive (i.e., cover all material from the start of the semester up to and including the last lecture before the exam).
+The exams are open book/notes/computer.
 You can access the Internet and local files on your device.
-No communication with anyone during the exam is allowed, in person or online (no emails, text messages, chats, etc.) - The second quiz is not comprehensive: it will cover only material not covered by the first quiz. - Quiz questions will require creative application of approaches discussed in class.
-Memorizing things will not be enough; you need to have conceptual understanding of the techniques we

-- have discussed, and how these techniques could be applied to small problems.
-Use examples discussed in class as well as test cases for your projects when preparing for the quizzes. - Missing a quiz without prior written (e-mail) approval from me will result in a score of zero for that quiz.
-To get my approval to reschedule a quiz, e-mail me at least one week before the quiz is scheduled.
+No communication with anyone during the exam is allowed, in person or online (no emails, text messages, chats, etc.) - Exam questions will require creative application of approaches discussed in class.
+Memorizing things will not be enough; you need to have conceptual understanding of the techniques we have discussed, and how these techniques could be applied to small problems.
+Exam questions will be very similar to the questions from the written assignments; thus, you should make sure that you have solid understanding of all details in the solutions for written assignments. - Missing the midterm or the final without prior written (e-mail) approval from me will result in a score of zero for that exam.
+To get my approval to reschedule an exam, e-mail me at least one week before the exam is scheduled.
 I will not give approval unless the reasons are justifiable (typically, medical or family emergencies).